SoftwareShenzheneer/nvim/README.md

 # Neovim config
 This is my personal nvim configuration which I use daily.
 It's a pretty basic setup but just enough to get me through every task I ran into so far.
 This should be able to serve for anyone who is looking for a minimal configuration.
 The components include:
-- cmp-buffer
-- cmp-nvim-lsp
-- cmp-nvim-lua
-- cmp-path
-- cmp_luasnip
-- friendly-snippets
-- lazy
+- harpoon - switching between files with the push of a button, currently not in use
-- lsp-zero
+- lsp-zero - complete lsp, C, Python, Bash and Lua installed
-- Luasnip
-- markdown-preview
+- markdown-preview - preview markdown files
-- mason
+- nvim-autopairs - auto match brackets
 - nvim-cmp
+- nvim-telescope - finder
-- nvim-lspconfig
+- nvim-tree
 - nvim-treesitter
-- nvim-treesitter-context
-- playground
-- plenary
-- telescope
-- tokyonight
+- snippets - code snippets, currently not in use
+- theme - for the theme
-- vim-be-good
+- vim-be-good - to use motions in a playful environment
-- nvim-autopairs
-- nvim-tree
-- nvim-web-devicons

-Some of these are double, that is because I attempted to install 2 different version of basic auto complete.
-Maybe I will clean this up, maybe I won't.

 ---
 It works on my machine.